Douglas-Klos/django-blog/README.md

 I liked this weeks assignment, it felt like actually putting work in and creating a site instead of just following instructions.

+## Google Login

+I don't have an active Facebook account so I implemented the 3rd party login using google's services.
+Redirects to / after logging in.

 ## RSS Feed

 I don't have much experience working with RSS feeds, but I believe that I have this